grafana/tempo/example/docker-compose/scalable-single-binary/readme.md

 ## Scalable Single Binary

-In this example tempo is configured to write data to MinIO which presents an S3 compatible API.
+In this example Tempo is configured to write data to MinIO which presents an S3-compatible API.
 Additionally, `memberlist` is enabled to demonstrate how a single binary can run all services and still make use of the cluster-awareness that `memberlist` provides.

 1. First start up the local stack.